brtholomy/bartholomy.ooo/content/study/_index.md

 {{< /raw >}}

-Anxiety, alienation, meaninglessness: these are the symptoms of modernity.
+Frustration, anxiety, alienation: these are the symptoms of modernity.
 People work with [Bartholomy](/about) because they're looking for tools of resistance: not mere coping strategies, but a path.

 {{< action-button href="/consult" text="Book a free consultation" track=true >}}